The Indispensability Argument

 Quine’s argument fails in its second premise; Quine argues that if you believe that a theory is correct, then you must believe in every object it posits.
 But this is simply playing games with the concept of belief.
 For example, I can accept Einstein’s theory of general relativity as being currently the best theory that accounts for various real world physical phenomena, but that does not infer that I consider that it is a complete description of the physical world.
 It isn’t.
 It’s a good approximation to certain physical situations, but it is not, by any standard, an exact description of reality.
-We can accept that scientific theory is useful, without presuming that any scientific theory is “true”.
-That being the case, then why should I, or anyone else for that matter, want to consider that every conceptual entity utilized by the theory is in some sense a real thing, existing independently of any human theory?
+We can accept that scientific theory is useful, without presuming that any scientific theory is precisely “true”.
+That being the case, then why should I, or anyone else for that matter, want to consider that every conceptual entity utilized by the theory is in some sense a real thing, existing independently of any human being?
 That’s absurd.

 In science, idealizations are made simply to facilitate the construction of a theory.
 And so we can use the theory to generate useful results, while recognizing that some of the things that it refers to are idealizations.
 This is called being instrumentalist about some things that the theory refers to - they are tools used to produce a result.
 In the same way we can consider that mathematical entities such as numbers are simply tools that we use to produce a result.
 It could be argued that, while there may be better theories in the future, it is unlikely that the fundamental mathematics used by scientific theories is unlikely to change.
 But that tells us nothing, other than certain tools are particularly useful for certain tasks.

-Hilary Putnam gives a slightly different argument: (Footnote: Putnam, Hilary,
+Hilary Putnam gives a slightly different argument: (Footnote:

 “Mathematics and the Existence of Abstract Entities” Philosophical Studies 7 (1956): 81-88.